 (2) contain the name of the class or workshop, the topics covered, and the hours and dates of the training.

-(d) An administrator or alternate administrator must not apply the pre-survey conference toward the continuing education requirements in this section.
+(d) An administrator or alternate administrator must not apply the HHSC Presurvey Training toward the continuing education requirements in this section.

 TITLE 26 HEALTH AND HUMAN SERVICES